 For each word chosen to be included in the dictionary, the word is in bold on the left side of the page and the synonyms for that word if included are listed smaller underneath it.
 The page then has an illustration to describe the word and a sketch of a child signing it.
 There is an extensive introduction and details about how American Sign Language works as a language (i.e., grammar notes!) to help parents who may have purchased in hopes of teaching ASL to a non-verbal child.

-My daughter, who is almost 4 years old, loved flipping through the pages.
+My almost-4-year-old daughter loved flipping through the pages.
 She too loves sign language.
 We began to watch Baby Signing Time and Signing Time when she was quite young.
 Given the fact that I talk with my hands and sign language is so natural when talking to a non-verbal child, I’ll have to say she’s been imitating and signing along with me her whole life!
-She loved finding pictures that appealed to hear and asking what the sign was.
+She loved finding pictures that appealed to her and asking what the sign was.

-One thing I noticed in just few minutes of reviewing this book with my daughter was that my daughter was learning synonyms and making connections.
-This is also a great book for learning context and vocabulary to those not even interested in learning ASL for practical use!
+One thing I noticed in just a few minutes of reviewing this book with my daughter was that my daughter was learning synonyms and making connections.
+This is also a great book for learning context and vocabulary for those not even interested in learning ASL for practical use!

 The Gallaudet Children’s Dictionary of American Sign Language is an absolutely excellent reference for parents who are seeking to learn sign language to teach children, whether those children are autistic, deaf, or nonverbal for any reason.
 It would be great for the teacher seeking a resource for her students to use.
 And as a mom of children who enjoy sign language and as a person who knows sign language in general, I look forward to adding this to my home library, so that my children can browse through it and enjoy learning new signs.

-I really enjoyed The Gallaudet ASL Children’s Dictionary and I highly recommend it to anybody who is interested in finding such a dictionary!
+I really enjoyed The Gallaudet Children’s Dictionary of ASL and I highly recommend it to anybody who is interested in finding such a dictionary!

 Note: I received a digital review copy of the text from the publisher for review consideration.